nairraf/LabTools/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-## Describe the ideal solution or feature request
+## Describe the new feature request

-A clear and concise description of what the customer wants to happen.
+A clear and concise description of what you would like to add

-## How does this tie into our current product?

-Describe whether this request is related to an existing workflow, feature, or otherwise something in the product today.
-Or, does this open us up to new markets and innovative ideas?
+## Descibe the type of enhancement

+Is this an enhancement to a current feature, or is this something entirely new?
+If it's related to an existing feature, which feature is this related to?

 ## Additional Details